 Here’s our story of generating measurable revenue thanks to social listening.

-One of our competitors, RelateIQ, got acquired by Salesforce, which had the effect that they cancelled a lot of contracts with their international customers.
-These companies would need a new sales CRM soon!
+One of our competitors, RelateIQ, got acquired by Salesforce, which had the effect that they canceled a lot of contracts with their international customers.
+These companies would need new sales CRM soon!

 So we watched out for tweets mentioning the RelateIQ restrictions, and Phil, our lead engineer found and responded to this tweet by Pablo Hoffman: